 - Shade bars

 For the most part, the rafters are sized according to the lateral spacing as well as the length, combined.
-Many times, the rafters can be a 2x, 4x, 6x or 8x wood member and are typically a free of heart center wood member.
+Many times, the rafters can be a 2x, 4x, 6x or 8x wood member and are typically a free-of-heart-center wood member.

-For the most part, the shade bars are the single most important component of the lattice Simi Valley Wood Patio Cover.
-Reason being, is that the lattice bars provide the necessary shade which i’m sure you will agree is the entire reason for a lattice shade bar patio cover in the first place.
+Patio Cover Shade BarsEssentially, the shade bars are the single most important component of the wood lattice Patio Cover.
+The reason being is that the lattice bars provide the necessary shade which I’m sure you will agree is the entire reason for a lattice shade bar patio cover in the first place.

-Many times, the ledger is attached with the use of “lag” bolts.
+Many times, the ledger is attached with “lag” bolts.
 These lag bolts will typically run through the ledger and into the interior of the house and connect into the wood framing within the building.
-At the point at which the ledger makes contact with the house, the top, is sealed to reduce the potential for moisture intrusion.
+At the point at which the ledger makes contact with the house, the top of the ledger is sealed to reduce the potential for moisture intrusion.